vendavo/gocd-janitor/README.md

  # (Optional) Remove logs.
 It means "cruise-output" (with log files) are whitelisted or not.
 Default value is false so no change from the current behaviour.
  remove-logs = true
- # Delete logs which are older than x days.
+ # (Optional) Delete logs which are older than x days.
 Default value is 0, it means no logs according to days will be removed.
  delete-logs-older-than-days = 90
  # (Optional) Force remove log files from old (removed) pipelines.
 Default value is false, it means logs files will be removed according to previous options (days filter) if they are applied.
  force-remove-old-pipeline-logs = true